Pritam Kotal: Return to ATK

-ATK Mohun Bagan
+Return to Mohun Bagan

+2020–21: Return season, first goals, and league runner-up

-After ATK merged with his former club Mohun Bagan, the new merged brand came to be called ATK Mohun Bagan FC, who would play in the Indian Super League from the 2020-21 season.
+After ATK merged with his former club Mohun Bagan, the new merged brand came to be called ATK Mohun Bagan FC, who would play in the Indian Super League from the 2020–21 season.
 Kotal was signed by the squad, and was named one of the 5 captains for the season by the coach Antonio Habas.
-He played his debut match for ATK Mohun Bagan in ISL against Kerala Blasters in the opening match of the season on 20 October 2020, which they won 0–1 at GMC Athletic Stadium, Goa.
-Kotal scored his debut goal for the club against Hyderabad FC in a 2–2 draw on 22 February 2021, where he scored in the injury time, thereby equalising the game for ATK Mohun Bagan.
-ATK Mohun Bagan qualified for the Indian Super League final in their maiden season after defeating NorthEast United FC on an aggregate score of 3–2 in the semi finals from both legs.
-Kotal played in the final against Mumbai City on 13 March, which were defeated by a 2–1 score after Mumbai City scored a last minute goal.
-For the next season he continued as one of the captains of the club.
+He played his 62nd match for Mohun Bagan in ISL against Kerala Blasters in the opening match of the season on 20 October 2020, which they won 0–1 at GMC Athletic Stadium, Goa.
+Kotal scored his 4th goal for the club against Hyderabad FC in a 2–2 draw on 22 February 2021, where he scored in the injury time, thereby equalising the game for ATK Mohun Bagan.
+Mohun Bagan qualified for the Indian Super League final in their maiden season after defeating NorthEast United FC on an aggregate score of 3–2 in the semi-finals from both legs.
+Kotal played in the final against Mumbai City on 13 March, in which they were defeated by a 2–1 score after Mumbai City scored a last minute goal.

+2021–22: Semi-finalist

+For the 2021–22 season, Kotal was appointed as one of the captains of the club.
+He played his first match of the season against Bengaluru FC in the 2021 AFC Cup group stage match on 18 August 2021, which they won 2–0 at full-time.
+He scored his only goal of the season on 6 December against Jamshedpur FC in the Indian Super League, which they lost 2–1 even-though Kotal scored an 88th minute goal.

+On 18 May 2022, Kotal scored his last goal for ATK Mohun Bagan in the 2022 AFC Cup group stage match against Gokulam Kerala FC, where he equalized in the 53rd minute, but they would go on to lose the match by the score of 4–2 at the end of the game.

+2022–23: League title, final season, and departure

+During this season, he played all the matches for ATK Mohun Bagan in the league and won the league championship for the third time in his career after defeating Bengaluru on penalty shoot-outs.

+Kerala Blasters

+On 14 July 2023, Kerala Blasters announced the signing of Kotal on a 3-year deal until 2026.
+Mohun Bagan swapped Kotal for Sahal Abdul Samad and reportedly paid a transfer fee of 90 lakhs to the Blasters.
+He made his debut for the club on 13 August 2023 in a 4–3 loss against Gokulam Kerala in the 2023 Durand Cup.
+On 21 September, Pritam made his debut for the club in the Indian Super League, in the season opener against Bengaluru FC at home, which the Blasters won 2–1.